Funding your graduate education

-Full-time Master's students are normally provided with two terms of funding during their first year, currently $13,568 minimum.
+Full-time Master's students (thesis-based study only) are normally provided with two terms of funding during their first year, currently $13,568 minimum.
 The normal completion time for the master's program is approximately two years.
 You should plan your time and financial resources accordingly.

 New full-time Doctoral students are normally provided with $90,000 of funding over four years ($22,500 per year).
 The normal completion time for the doctoral program is three to four years, so you should plan your time and financial resources accordingly.

 Teaching and research assistantships

 Teaching and research assistantships are usually 10 hours per week for 16 weeks of the term.
 Payments are comprised of a monthly salary (two-thirds of the total payment) paid on the last Friday of each month along with a Graduate Experience Award (one-third of the total payment) received in the first month as a scholarship.

 Teaching assistantships are assigned by the Associate Chair of Graduate Studies based on a combination of student funding commitments, instructor needs and requests, and best fit of students with courses.

 Research assistantships are requested by individual faculty members with grant funds and research assistant needs.